ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## Gary John Bishop: _Do the Work_
 [Audible](https://www.audible.com/pd/0062952250)  | [Kindle](https://www.amazon.com/dp/B07PFWTY3T/)
 {% comment %}
+* Acceptance: of what is versus what ought to be?
+* Is my apparent introversion actually a manifestation of avoiding people because of my people pleasing tendencies?
 * Chapter 3 (Project 2): Even though not clear about the definition, makes good points about "forgiveness" and what it does _not_ demand.
 {% endcomment %}